Connection Matrices in Macaulay2

 \subsection{Computation}

 To compute the connection matrices, we proceed as follows.
 First, we calculate a Gröbner basis $G$ of the $D_n$-ideal $I$ with respect to an elimination term order $\prec_{(0,v)}$ on $D_n$ with $v \in \mathbb{R}^n_{>0}$ positive.
-Then, by \Cref{prop1413}, $G$ is a Gröbner basis of $R_n I$ with respect to the term order $\prec'_{(0,v)}$ on $R_n$.
+Then, by \Cref{prop1413}, $G$ is a Gröbner basis of $R_n I$ with respect to the term order $\prec'_{(0,v)}$ on $R_n$. { While the algorithms presented here would work for any elimination order, our presentation and implementation fixes $\prec$ to be the lexicographic order on~$D_n$.}

 Later in this section, we will recall an algorithm to reduce elements modulo our Gröbner basis of $R_n I$.
 Applying it to the operators $\partial_i s_j$ results in the {\em normal form} of $\partial_i s_j$ w.r.t.\ $G$, where $i=1,\dots,n$ and $j = 1,\dots,m$.
 This normal form is of the shape

 where the coefficients $a_{jk}^{(i)}$ are rational functions in $x_1,\dots,x_n$.
 Since $G$ is a Gröbner basis with respect to a term order, the normal form is unique, see~\cite[p.~8]{SST00}.
 Therefore, we can write